Supportive Independent Living Program (SILP)

 The SILP program supports single adults, couples and families with children.
 The person-centred support provided through the SILP program varies and is individualized based on each individual’s unique support needs and requests.

-Over the years, the SILP program has transitioned a number of individuals to other programming available through Elmwood Residences to meet their support needs.
+Over the years, the SILP program has transitioned a number of individuals to other programming available through Elmwood to meet their support needs.

 Supports can include, but are not limited to:

 - Support with grocery shopping;

 - Support in seeking out safe and affordable housing options;

 - Support in applications and reporting for SAID and SHC;

 - Support in preparing for and seeking out meaningful employment; and,